Easton, Norfolk: Easton College

 The parish is the site of Easton College, a large agricultural college offering courses in agriculture, horticulture and arboriculture.
 The college is centred around Easton Hall, an Eighteenth Century manor house with Grade II listed status.

 Amenities

-The majority of local children attend St. Peter's Church of England Primary School which is part of the Diocese of Norwich Academies Trust.
-In 2016, the school was awarded an 'Outstanding' rating by Ofsted.
+The majority of local children attend Easton Primary School on Marlingford Road which is part of the East Anglian Schools Trust.
+In 2024, the school was awarded a Good rating by Ofsted.

 Easton F.C. play home games at Easton College and play in the Anglian Combination League.